CSE237SP2021/project-manyrubrics/README.md

 ### What user stories do you intend to complete next iteration?
 - A teacher can produce grades for different classes
 - A student should be able to test what grade they will receive in a class by putting in their scores
+- A teacher should be able to create new assignments

 ### Is there anything that you implemented but doesn't currently work?
 - We have an unimplemented unit test for our user interface class because we are uncertain if we need any unit tests for the menu